mtrazzi/rl-book-challenge/chapter7/README.md

 ## Sections

+implementation of algorithms from section 3, 5 and 7, tested with different values of n on a modification of the random walk, not actual exercises or figures from the book (but uses pseudo-code from corresponding sections).

 ### Section 7.3

-implementation of the algorithm described in section 7.3, tested with different values of n on a modification of the random walk, not an actual exercise or figure from the book (but uses pseudo-code from section).

 ![section7.3.png](plots/section7.3.png)